unbit/uwsgi-docs/articles/TheArtOfGracefulReloading.rst

 Pros: potentially the silver bullet, allows instances with different options to cooperate for the same app

-Cons: requires an additional process, can be hard to master
+Cons: requires an additional process, can be hard to master, a reload requires a whole copy of the whole uWSGI stack

 The Zerg Dance: Pausing instances
 *********************************